League table

 What are the graduate prospects?

 BCU has about 50 professional accreditations for a wide range of its courses, recognised by bodies such as the Nursing and Midwifery Council, the Institution of Engineering and Technology and the Royal Institute of British Architects.
 Students can also build experience through the Graduate+ range of extracurricular, employment-related activities, recording their achievements in an online e-portfolio.
+There are opportunities to gain work experience through mentoring schemes, industry visits and year-long placements.

 What is Birmingham City University’s campus like?